Drug Detox and Withdrawal

 The therapies we provide are tailored to our clients’ unique psychological needs.
 A thorough relapse prevention plan will be put into place to further increase the odds of a lasting recovery.

 This is why when assessing treatment options we will not just provide a treatment plan based on the severity of your addiction but also based on your mental state to determine whether you are in the correct frame of mind for a drug detox treatment program.

-If you are struggling from a drug addiction and a mental health condition such as depression we can offer dual diagnosis treatment programmes which are designed to deal with both conditions when going through treatment.
+If you are struggling from drug addiction and a mental health condition such as depression we can offer dual diagnosis treatment programmes which are designed to deal with both conditions when going through treatment.
 Contact our team for more information.

-The feeling of getting through a drug detox is one of massive relief, we see it as a great achievement and one you can be proud of.
+The feeling of getting through drug detox is one of massive relief, we see it as a great achievement and one you can be proud of.
 For many of our clients after they have gone through a successful detox, this can be the first time in a very long time that they have been fully clean from drugs, this is what makes it a fantastic achievement and is an absolutely massive step when fighting an addiction.

 After a successful drug detox, we will look at moving you onto the next stage of the rehabilitation process.
-The next stage involves the psychological side of your addiction, through the use of different therapies we will help you take control of your mind and fight the powerful urges that come with an addiction.
+The next stage involves the psychological side of your addiction, through the use of different therapies we will help you take control of your mind and fight the powerful urges that come with addiction.